Dear readers of ADxS.org, please forgive the disruption.

 • Insular

-• A decreased value of fractional anisotropy of the left caudate-parietal tract correlated with hyperactive/impulsive symptoms
+• A reduced value of fractional anisotropy of the left caudate-parietal tract correlated with hyperactive/impulsive symptoms

 1.2.
 Functional parts of the basal ganglia

-Individual brain areas outside the striatum exert the filtering functions of the basal ganglia together with the striatum.
+Individual areas of the brain outside the striatum perform the filtering functions of the basal ganglia together with the striatum.

 • Substantia nigra (black substance, SN)